alvinbaena/generic-injectable-dao/README.md

 JPA Generic DAOs that are injectable using the pattern describen in the page http://blog.xebia.com/2009/03/09/jpa-implementation-patterns-data-access-objects/

 #Configuration
+This library will not work if the project is not inside a JEE container.

 To first use this library the component that has the persistence.xml file should have one EJB that extends DaoDataSource and is annotated with @Manager

 ```java